List of awards and nominations received by Shreya Ghoshal

-Shreya Ghoshal is an Indian playback singer.
-Best known as a singer in Hindi, she also sings in other Indian languages including Tamil, Malayalam, Telugu, Kannada, Marathi, Gujarati, Bengali, Assamese, Nepali, Odia, Bhojpuri, Punjabi, Urdu, Tulu etc. and has established herself as a leading playback singer of Indian cinema.
+Shreya Ghoshal is an Indian singer.
+She has recorded songs for films and albums in various Indian and foreign languages including Hindi, Marathi, Tamil, Malayalam, Telugu, Kannada, Gujarati, Bengali, Assamese, Nepali, Odia, Bhojpuri, Punjabi, Urdu, Tulu etc, and has established herself as one of the leading and one of the most awarded singers of India.

 Ghoshal's career began when she won the Sa Re Ga Ma Pa contest as an adult.
 Her Bollywood playback singing career began with Devdas, for which she received National Film Award for Best Female Playback Singer along with Filmfare Award for Best Female Playback Singer and Filmfare R. D. Burman Award for New Music Talent.

 Apart from playback singing, Ghoshal has appeared as a judge on several television reality shows.
 She performs in musical concerts around the world.
 She has been honored by the US state of Ohio, where the governor Ted Strickland declared 26 June 2010 as "Shreya Ghoshal Day".
 In April 2013, she was awarded with the highest honour in London by the selected members of House of Commons of the United Kingdom.
 In July 2015, John Cranley, the Mayor of the City of Cincinnati also honoured her by proclaiming 24 July 2015 as "Shreya Ghoshal Day of Entertainment and Inspiration" in Cincinnati.
 She was also featured five times in Forbes' list of the top 100 celebrities of India.
 In 2017, Ghoshal became the first Indian singer to have a wax figure of her in Madame Tussauds Museum.